Hyperthyroidism: Cats

 Hyperthyroidism is one of the most common endocrine conditions affecting older domesticated housecats.
 In the United States, up to 10% of cats over ten years old have hyperthyroidism.
 The disease has become significantly more common since the first reports of feline hyperthyroidism in the 1970s.
 The most common cause of hyperthyroidism in cats is the presence of benign tumors called adenomas.
-98% of cases are caused by the presence of an adenoma, but the reason these cats develop such tumors continues to be studied.
+Adenomas cause 98% of cases, but the reason these cats develop such tumors remains under study.

 The most common presenting symptoms are: rapid weight loss, tachycardia (rapid heart rate), vomiting, diarrhea, increased consumption of fluids (polydipsia), increased appetite (polyphagia), and increased urine production (polyuria).
 Other symptoms include hyperactivity, possible aggression, an unkempt appearance, and large, thick claws.
 Heart murmurs and a gallop rhythm can develop due to secondary hypertrophic cardiomyopathy.
 About 70% of affected cats also have enlarged thyroid glands (goiter).
-10% of cats exhibit "apathetic hyperthyroidism", which is characterized by anorexia and lethargy.

 The same three treatments used with humans are also options in treating feline hyperthyroidism (surgery, radioiodine treatment, and anti-thyroid drugs).
-There is also a special low iodine diet available that will control the symptoms, providing no other food is fed; Hill's y/d formula, when given exclusively, decreases T4 production by limiting the amount of iodine needed for thyroid hormone production.
+There is also a special low-iodine diet available that will control symptoms, provided no other food is fed; Hill's y/d formula, when given exclusively, decreases T4 production by limiting the amount of iodine needed for thyroid hormone production.
 It is the only available commercial diet that focuses on managing feline hyperthyroidism.
 Medical and dietary management using methimazole and Hill's y/d cat food will give hyperthyroid cats an average of 2 years before dying due to secondary conditions such as heart and kidney failure.
 Drugs used to help manage the symptoms of hyperthyroidism are methimazole and carbimazole.
 Drug therapy is the least expensive option, even though the drug must be administered daily for the remainder of the cat's life.
 Carbimazole is only available as a once-daily tablet.
 Methimazole is available as an oral solution, a tablet, and compounded as a topical gel that is applied using a finger cot to the hairless skin inside a cat's ear.
-Many cat owners find this gel a good option for cats that don't like being given pills.
+Many cat owners find this gel a good option for cats that do not like being given pills.

 Radioiodine treatment, however, is not available in all areas, as this treatment requires nuclear radiological expertise and facilities that not only board the cat, but are specially equipped to manage the cat's urine, sweat, saliva, and stool, which are radioactive for several days after the treatment, usually for a total of 3 weeks (the cat spends the first week in total isolation and the next two weeks in close confinement).
 In the United States, the guidelines for radiation levels vary from state to state; some states such as Massachusetts allow hospitalization for as little as two days before the animal is sent home with care instructions.